AJWS Global Justice Fellowship for Rabbinical and Graduate Students

 AJWS Global Justice Fellowship for Rabbinical and Graduate Students*

-- What: A year-long fellowship designed to inspire and equip future Jewish communal leaders to become effective advocates for global justice.
-The fellowship includes a 10-day trip to the Thai/Burma border and learning, advocacy training and activism in the U.S.
+- What: A year-long fellowship designed to inspire and equip rabbinical and graduate students to become effective advocates for global justice.
+The fellowship includes an 8- to 10-day trip to Nicaragua and innovative trainings designed to develop skills in organizing and advocacy.

 - *Who: Students pursuing graduate-level training leading to a career of religious or professional leadership in the Jewish community